 Enjoy this short trailer.
 To watch the full 49:17 video Subscribe now

-What is the most important consideration when setting up any offshore offshore trolling spread?
-The size of your lure.
-You have to make sure the size of your lure is right for your desired species, right for your boat, for your tackle and that it matches the size of the prey that the fish you are seeking eats.
+The how to rig offshore trolling lures discussion runs the gambit of head shapes, lure size, skirt length, single of double hook, stiff rig or no. What are you fishing for and what type of spread best suits your end goal?
+A couple of the most important considerations when setting up any offshore offshore trolling spread and sea conditions?
+You have to make sure the size of your lure is right for your desired species and sea conditions, right for your boat, for your tackle and that it matches the size of the prey that the fish you are seeking eats.

-This In The Spread Rigging Marlin Lures video features the legendary big game skipper Roddy Hays sharing his knowledge and wisdom on offshore trolling lures, shape dynamics, matching baits to species behavior and how all this translates into rigging marlin lures for trolling.
+This In The Spread How to Rig Offshore Trolling Lures video features the legendary big game skipper Roddy Hays sharing his knowledge and wisdom on offshore trolling lures, shape dynamics, matching baits to species behavior and how all this translates into rigging marlin lures for trolling.

 Roddy offers great perspective on a selection of lure sizes you would typically pull behind your game boat.
 The various head shapes and how each tracks in the water is highlighted.
 These would be considered classic shapes.
 You will see him examine one that has very little taper on it that you would be considered a straight pull lure.
 Another will be a shorter lure head with a classic angled face.
 This style of lure would be recognized as a swimmer or a diving lure.
 The cupped face or pusher lure, another great style, is another lure Roddy like.
 The pusher, as its names implies, pushes a lot of water, make a lot of noise and are very good to run in rough seas.
 Expect Roddy to offer up well thought out contrasts and comparisons between shape variations, within a specific style of trolling lure, and how those subtleties within design dynamics impacts the swimming action.
 Head shapes from top water baits, pushers, tubes, Hawaiian style super plungers, cupped face baits with jets or without and jet heads will be discussed relative to their ideal spread position.